bottlelee/ansible-elk-deploy/README.md

 # Off-line way to deploy ElasticSearch/Logstash/Kibana

+## What we have in here?
+1. Easy scale and rolling upgrade for ELK components
+1. [Consul](https://www.consul.io/) as internal DNS service.
+Scale your ELK without updating the beats output configuration.

 ## Tested on these OS with [ansible](http://docs.ansible.com/ansible/latest/intro_installation.html)
 * Ubuntu 16.04 LTS（xenial）
 * CentOS 7